Visit our blog and learn more about High-Performance Technology!

 The main difference between studying Automotive and High-Performance Technology versus Automotive Technology is the focus placed on engine exploration.

 While Automotive Technology students learn about vehicle engines with a focus on maintaining optimal engine performance through routine maintenance, AHP students go through an in-depth engine education, focusing on this crucial piece of performance equipment on a more intricate level.
 After developing advanced skills through experience, High-Performance students can go onto career paths in Performance-driven fields, like engine building or optimizing vehicles raced on professional speedways.

 Being knowledgeable about how the engine specifically interacts with the rest of the vehicle means that AHP graduates can also pursue several roles, such as automotive technician, service consultant, or technical instructor after a few years of in-the-field experience.

 ATC’s AHP program is offered at both of our locations in southeastern PA: Exton and Warminster.

-How do I learn more about what to expect from a Hi-Performance Auto School?
+How do I learn more about what to expect from a High-Performance Auto School?

-For an engine enthusiast looking to expand and develop their skillset, Hi-Performance Auto School is an exciting place to be!
+For an engine enthusiast looking to expand and develop their skillset, High-Performance Auto School is an exciting place to be!
 A mix of classroom studies and hands-on time in the shop provides well-rounded exposure to testing tweaks and modifications made under the hood.
-To learn more, we encourage you to take a peek at the Hi-Performance training section of the ATC blog.
+To learn more, we encourage you to take a peek at the High-Performance training section of the ATC blog.

 I’m ready to get my education in gear!
 What’s the next step for applying?